-Goldholme operates one of the closest building stone Quarries to Stamford!
-The Hooby Lane quarry is situated just a few miles north of Stamford, and has large reserves of Stamford Stone.
+Goldholme operates one of the closest building stone quarries to Stamford.
+The Hooby Lane quarry is situated just a few miles north of Stamford, and has large reserves of limestone.

 Following the Norman conquest in 1066, the Normans established a castle at Stamford and also built 14 modified churches.
 The new style of architecture was known as romanesque, after the late Roman period.
 Inevitably french stone found its way across the English Channel and up the Welland and into the Norman architecture.